-In the Waterfowl Breeding Population and Habitat Survey traditional survey area (strata 1-18, 20-50, and 75-77), the total duck population estimate was 31.7 $\pm$ 0.6 [SE] million birds, similar to last year's estimate of $32.2 \pm 0.6$ million birds but 5 percent below the 1955-2004 long-term average.
-Mallard (Anas platyrhynchos) abundance was $6.8 \pm 0.3$ million birds, which was 9 percent below last year's estimate of $7.4 \pm 0.3$ million birds and 10 percent below the long-term average.
-Blue-winged teal (A. discors) abundance was $4.6 \pm 0.2$ million birds, similar to last year's estimate of $4.1 \pm 0.2$ million birds, and the long-term average.
-Of the other duck species, the gadwall estimate (A. strepera; $2.2 \pm 0.1$ million) was 16 percent below that of 2004, while estimates of northern pintails (A. acuta; $2.6 \pm 0.1$ million; +17 percent) and northern shovelers (A. clypeata; $3.6 \pm$ 0.2 million; +28 percent) were significantly above 2004 estimates.
-The estimate for northern shovelers was 67 percent above the long-term average for this species, as were estimates of gadwall (+30 percent) and green-winged teal (A. crecca; $2.2 \pm 0.1$ million; +16 percent).
-Northern pintails remained 38 percent below their long-term average despite this year's increase in abundance.
-Estimates of American wigeon (A. americana; $2.2 \pm 0.1$ million; - 15 percent) and scaup (Aythya affinis and A. marila combined; $3.4 \pm 0.2$ ; -35percent) also were below their respective long-term averages; the estimate for scaup was a record low.
-Abundances of redheads (A. americana) and canvasbacks (A. valisineria) were similar to last year's counts and longterm averages.
+In the Waterfowl Breeding Population and Habitat Survey traditional survey area (strata 1-18, 20-50, and 75-77), the total duck population estimate was 36.2 \pm 0.6 [SE] million birds.
+This was 14 percent greater than last year's estimate of 31.7 \pm 0.6 million birds and 9 percent above the 1955-2005 long-term average.
+Mallard (Anas platyrhynchos) abundance was 7.3 ± 0.2 million birds, which was similar to last year's estimate of 6.8 ± 0.3 million birds and to the long-term average.
+Blue-winged teal (A. discors) abundance was 5.9 ± 0.3 million birds.
+This value was 28 percent greater than last year's estimate of 4.6 \pm 0.2 million birds and 30 percent above the long-term average.
+The estimated abundance of green-winged teal (A. crecca; 2.6 ± 0.2 million) was 20 percent greater than last year and 39 percent above the long-term average.
+The estimated number of gadwall (A. strepera; 2.8 ± 0.2 million) was 30 percent greater than last year and was 67 percent above the long-term average, and the estimated number of redheads (Aythya americana; 0.9 ± 0.1 million) increased 55 percent relative to 2005 and was 47 percent above the long-term average.
+The canvasback estimate (A. valisineria; 0.7 ± 0.1 million) was 33 percent higher than last year's and was 23 percent higher than the long-term average.
+The Northern shoveler (Anas clypeata; 3.7 ± 0.2 million) estimate was similar to last year's, and 69 percent above the long-term average.
+Although estimates for most species increased relative to last year's and were greater than their long-term averages, American wigeon (A. americana; 2.2 ± 0.1 million) and scaup (Aythya affinis and A. marila combined; 3.2 ± 0.2 million) estimates were unchanged relative to 2005, but remained 17 percent and 37 percent below their long-term averages, respectively.
+The estimate for scaup was a record low for the second consecutive year.
+The Northern pintail (Anas acuta; 3.4 ± 0.2 million) estimate was 18 percent below its 1955-2005 average, although this year's estimate was 32 percent greater than that of last year.

-The eastern survey area was restratified, and is now composed of strata 51-72.
-Mergansers (red-breasted [Mergus serrator], common [M. merganser], and hooded [Lophodytes cucullatus;]; -25 percent), mallards ( - 36 percent), American black ducks (A. rubripes, -24 percent), and greenwinged teal (-46 percent) were all below their 2004 estimates.
-Ring-necked ducks (Aythya collaris) and goldeneves (common [Bucephala clangula] and Barrow's [B. islandica]) were similar to their 2004 estimates.
-No species in the eastern survey area differed from their long-term averages.
+The eastern survey area was restratified in 2005, and is now composed of strata 51-72.
+Mergansers (red-breasted [Mergus serrator], common [M. merganser], and hooded [Lophodytes cucullatus]), mallards,

+American black ducks (A. rubripes), Ringnecked ducks (Aythya collaris), goldeneyes (common [Bucephala clangula] and Barrow's [B. islandica]) and green-winged teal were all similar to their 2005 estimates.
+American wigeon (-51 percent) and buffleheads ([B. albeola], -58 percent) were lower than their 2005 estimates.
+None of the species in the eastern survey area differed from long-term averages.